 Chasteberry is a herb that has been used for centuries to treat menstrual and menopause symptoms.
 It contains compounds that can help regulate the body’s temperature and reduce the severity of hot flashes.
 Chasteberry is available in several forms, including teas, capsules, and extracts.

-There are several natural remedies that can help alleviate hot flashes.
+Several natural remedies can help alleviate hot flashes.
 These include black cohosh, red clover, dong quai, evening primrose oil, maca, soy, flax seeds, ginseng, valerian, and chasteberry.
 While these remedies may not work for everyone, they are a safe and effective alternative to hormone replacement therapy.

 Effectiveness of Herb for Hot Flashes